peaBerberian/peaberberian.github.io/src/filesystem/README.md

   - `icon` (`string|undefined`): The icon to show for the application.

+    There's also a `version` property in that file, derived from the original application list file.

+    The intent is to make it detectable if executables and files referenced here could since be moved in a default system.

 - `system32/start_menu.config.json`: Contains metadata for the arrangement of apps in the start menu